wp-sms/wp-sms/readme.txt

 * Gateway `Adspanel.ir` Added.
 * Gateway `Adspanel.ir` Added.
 * Gateway `Mydnspanel.com` Added.
-* Fixed Update option on notification page.
+* Fixed: Update option on notification page.
 * Language `Arabic` updated.
 (Thanks Hammad)

 = 3.0.2 =
 * Gateway `LabsMobile` updated.
 * Gateway `Mtarget` updated.
 * Gateway `Razpayamak` Added.
-* Added select status in edit subscribe page.
+* Added: select status in edit subscribe page.
-* Fixed send to subscribes in Send SMS page.
+* Fixed: send to subscribes in Send SMS page.
-* Fixed send notification new post to subscribers.
+* Fixed: send notification new post to subscribers.
-* Fixed custom text for notifications new post.
+* Fixed: custom text for notifications new post.

 = 3.0.1 =
-* Fixed show group page and subscribe page on admin.
+* Fixed: show group page and subscribe page on admin.
 * Language: Swedish added.
 (Thanks Kramfors)

 = 3.0 =
-* Added `WP_SMS_Subscriptions` class for processing subscribers (just in admin).
+* Added: `WP_SMS_Subscriptions` class for processing subscribers (just in admin).
-* Added `Default_Gateway` class for use it if webservice not active in the plugin.
+* Added: `Default_Gateway` class for use it if webservice not active in the plugin.
-* Added check sms credit in `SendSMS` method.
+* Added: check sms credit in `SendSMS` method.
-* Added subscribers hook to plugin hooks collactions.
+* Added: subscribers hook to plugin hooks collactions.
-* Added user to newsletter when the user register in the wordpress.
+* Added: user to newsletter when the user register in the wordpress.
-* Added send message to form field on `Contact Form 7`.
+* Added: send message to form field on `Contact Form 7`.
-* Added manage subscribe group in the plugin menu.
+* Added: manage subscribe group in the plugin menu.
-* Added access level for view send page sms.
+* Added: access level for view send page sms.
-* Added show/hide group in subscribe form.
+* Added: show/hide group in subscribe form.
-* Added resend sms on outbox message.
+* Added: resend sms on outbox message.
-* Added custom message for sms post suggestion.
+* Added: custom message for sms post suggestion.
-* Added css file for sms post suggestion form.
+* Added: css file for sms post suggestion form.
-* Added select group in sms meta box for sending the sms to subscribers when publish new post.
+* Added: select group in sms meta box for sending the sms to subscribers when publish new post.
-* Added note for gateways after web services list.
+* Added: note for gateways after web services list.
-* Added `smsapi.pl` polish gateway.
+* Added: `smsapi.pl` polish gateway.
-* Added `wifisms.ir` iranian gateway.
+* Added: `wifisms.ir` iranian gateway.
-* Improvement list table in for subscriber and outbox page (use `WP_List_Table` library).
+* Improvement: list table in for subscriber and outbox page (use `WP_List_Table` library).
-* Improvement notifications page.
+* Improvement: notifications page.
-* Fixed notification new comment conflict with woocommerce.
+* Fixed: notification new comment conflict with woocommerce.
 * Compatible with wordpress 4.3.
 * Language: updated.
 * Reseted all notifications option.